zilongshanren/CutTheRope-x/README.md

 to your cocos2dx root directory, then you can run it on your android device.

-TODO:
+Notes:

-    1.Due to the lack of a cross-platform guesture regonizer, so I don't implement a "long press" guesture.
-I use two tap count for the long press event.If you can confuse about this, you should read the follows tutorials first.
+1.Due to the lack of a cross-platform guesture regonizer. so I don't implement a "long press" guesture.
+I use two tap count for the long press event.
+If you can confuse about this, you should read the follows tutorials first.

+2.CCMenuAdvanced is a extension of cocos2d-iphone, but it is not available in cocos2d-x.
+So I just use CCMenu to display menu level.